uktrade/tamato/docs/source/architecture/index.rst

 Classes representing domain models.
 With again a few exceptions, most models correspond directly to an element in the TARIC specification.
-Most of these will inherit from :class:`~common.models.tracked.TrackedModel` which represents a model for whom history is being tracked.
+Most of these will inherit from :class:`~common.models.trackedmodel.TrackedModel` which represents a model for whom history is being tracked.

 The most notable places where the database schema has diverged from the TARIC